ianhussey/OpenSourceIRAP/README.md

 The order of delivery of the IRAPs follows the sequence of the rows in the `task.xlsx` file.
 To make this random rather than sequential, change appropriate variable in `Open Source IRAP.psyexp` (i.e., task loop, loopType = random).

-- NB delivering multiple IRAPs has implications for how the `data processing.r` script is used.
-See the appropriate section below.

 ### 6. Auto-response "monkey" for piloting the task
 When you run the task, an auto-response 'monkey' can be invoked by setting "UseMonkey" in the dialogue box to "y" or "yes".
 This will simulate key presses throughout the task to that you can test your script without you having to hit E and I interminably.
 The monkey simply simulates the I key and then the E key, in that order, on every trial.
 As such, the simulated accuracy should be c.50%.
 For the task to run through fully including test blocks, you must to lower the accuracy criterion to below 50% (e.g., just put it to 0).